 - Stir in the crispy rice cereal.
 Taste it.
 Fall in love.

 - Spread into a 9×13 inch pan.
 Use a spatula to softly spread the mixture evenly into the pan, then lightly pat it down.
 Don’t compact it too much, though.
 Packing it down too much will lend you thin and hard bars.
-We want soft and chewy. 🙂
+We want soft and chewy. 🙂 I recommend the same technique when making white chocolate Lucky Charms treats, too.

 - Melt chocolate, butterscotch, and coconut oil together.
 I recommend using the stove.